 What’s not to love about wine and cheese?
 These are two incredible indulgences that enhance each other when enjoyed together… especially if you find the perfect pairing.
 It can be tricky, however, if you’re a cheese pairing newbie so I pulled together my Top 10 List of Wine and Cheese Pairings as an easy reference guide.
-Read it along with my Top 10 Best Cheap Wines Under $20 list to nail your wine and cheese pairing menu.
+Read it along with my Best Wine With Sushi and Top 10 Best Cheap Wines Under $20 list to nail your wine and cheese pairing menu.

 To craft the best wine and cheese pairings, it’s important to consider the structure of the wine, the texture of the cheese, and both their aromatic characteristics.
 You want all of the components to be complimentary.
 Look out for my notes on both throughout my top 10 list.
 Bold cheeses should be matched with bold wines.
 When in doubt, look for cheeses produced in nearby regions to your wine; they tend to go well together!

 Pour your glasses of wine.
 Serve your cheese whole with the appropriate cheese knifes alongside slices of baguette or crackers (my favorite Keto Crackers).
 That’s really all you need!

 To eat your cheese while enjoying your wine, there’s no need to overthink it.
 The best approach is to take a piece of cheese, place it or spread it on your bread, and take a bite.
 Enjoy your cheese, then take a sip of the wine.
 The wine will complement the cheese, cut its creaminess or savoriness depending on the type of cheese and the wine.
 The flavors of the wine and cheese are both enhanced when enjoyed simultaneously.
 You’ll keep wanting another bite and another sip, on repeat until you’re out of both cheese and wine!